yuhangc/personal-website/content/publication/BIOROB16.md

 +++
-title = "Two is not always better than one: Effects of teleoperation and haptic coupling" date = 2016-06-26 draft = false
+title = "Two is not Always Better than One: Effects of Teleoperation and Haptic Coupling" date = 2016-06-26 draft = false